Request A Free Estimate

 Wood ticks are widely distributed throughout the Midwest and are most common in Iowa, Minnesota, and Wisconsin.
 Ticks like humid places with abundant vegetation such as prairies or wooded areas.
 On the plus side, they don’t generally infest buildings!

 Wood ticks are patient feeders who will perch on a blade of grass, shrub, or leaf and wait for their prey to pass by.
 Fun fact: this is called questing.
 As the target goes past, the tick crawls on and finds a soft location to attach and eat.
+Ticks will gravitate toward places where they can find hosts; pets and livestock may attract wood ticks.
+It is also possible that wood ticks follow animal odors.

-No. Scientists do not consider wood ticks a vector for Lyme disease transmission.
-However, wood ticks are the primary transmitters of Rocky Mountain spotted fever (RMSF).
-Symptoms of RMSF appear 2-14 days after transmission and include fever, nausea, muscle pain, and a rash around the wrists and ankles.
+No. Scientists do not consider wood ticks a vector for Lyme disease.
+They are, however, the primary transmitters of Rocky Mountain spotted fever (RMSF), with symptoms appearing 2–14 days after transmission: fever, nausea, muscle pain, and a rash around the wrists and ankles.
+Wood ticks can also transmit Tularemia, which causes fever, lethargy, skin ulcers, appetite loss, and swollen lymph nodes.

 Tick bites often resemble spider bites.
 Look for bumps on the skin, especially red dots that are about the size of a dime.
 You should always check for ticks after spending time outside.
 They can latch on anywhere but they are partial to moist and warm areas that are lower on the body.
 Contrary to rumor, ticks do not “burrow" under the skin; you should be able to see attached ticks on the surface of the skin or under hair.

-Remove the tick as soon as possible!
-Use tweezers or forceps to grip the tick’s mouthparts near the attachment site.
-Pull straight back slowly and carefully to avoid ripping.
 Tick mouthparts are barbed, so when you remove the tick, you might pull some skin off with it.
 Once the tick is out, wash and treat the wound with soap and water and apply disinfectant or antiseptic ointment on the site of the bite.

 Consider writing down when you removed the tick and preserving it in alcohol.
 If you develop infection symptoms, you can bring your tick to your doctor for identification.

-3. Prevention and Wood Tick Services
+Prevention & Wood Tick Pest Control Services

 Follow these 8 wood tick prevention tips to help keep them away from you, your family, and your pets: